 Rock Guitar Exams

-RGT rock guitar exams are organised in partnership with London College of Music Exams (one of the world's most respected music examination boards, established since 1887) and certificated by the University of West London, resulting in a recognised standard by which the skills and abilities of rock guitarists can be assessed.
+RGT@LCM rock guitar exams are organised by London College of Music Exams (one of the world's most respected music examination boards, established since 1887) and certificated by the University of West London, resulting in a recognised standard by which the skills and abilities of rock guitarists can be assessed.

 These officially accredited and internationally recognised exams offer a formal recognition of the specific talents of rock guitar players.

 10 exam grades are available, ranging from Initial Stage (for beginners) up to Grade 8 (for aspiring professional musicians).

 Download a Rock Guitar grade exam Information Booklet to see the requirements of each grade exam.

 Candidates who prefer not to take a full grade exam can instead opt for a Rock Guitar Performance Award, which focuses entirely on the performance of prepared pieces.
 Performance Awards can be performed at an exam centre, or alternatively candidates can submit a video or audio recording of themselves playing the pieces.